ChanLiang/ChanLiang.github.io/_pages/about.md

 <!-- Liang Chen is a third-year Ph.D. student in the Department of Systems Engineering and Engineering Management at The Chinese University of Hong Kong (CUHK), advised by [Prof. Kam-Fai Wong](https://www1.se.cuhk.edu.hk/~kfwong/).
 He received his master and bachelor degrees from Peking University and Northwestern Polytechnical University, respectively.
 Currently, he is a visiting researcher at LMU Munich, working with [Prof. Hinrich Schütze](https://cisnlp.github.io/about/). -->
 I am a fourth-year Ph.D. student in the Department of Systems Engineering and Engineering Management at The Chinese University of Hong Kong (CUHK), advised by [Prof. Kam-Fai Wong](https://www1.se.cuhk.edu.hk/~kfwong/).
 I received my master's and bachelor's degrees from Peking University and Northwestern Polytechnical University, respectively.
-I had a good time serving as a visiting researcher at LMU Munich, working with [Prof. Hinrich Schütze](https://cisnlp.github.io/about/).
+I had a wonderful time as a visiting researcher at LMU Munich, working with [Prof. Hinrich Schütze](https://cisnlp.github.io/about/).
 <!-- Currently, I am a visiting researcher at LMU Munich, working with [Prof. Hinrich Schütze](https://cisnlp.github.io/about/). -->